apache/flagon-useralejs/README.md

 ## Indexing, Storing and Visualizing Logs

 We recommend Elastic products, specifically an [ELK cluster](https://www.elastic.co/what-is/elk-stack), for indexing and storing logs in productions.

-You can find a 'sand-box' ELK build, configuration files, and visualization/dashboards tailored for UserALE.js in the [Apache Flagon parent repository](https://github.com/apache/flagon/tree/master/docker).
+You can find a 'sand-box' ELK build, configuration files, and visualization/dashboards tailored for UserALE in the [Apache Flagon parent repository](https://github.com/apache/flagon/tree/master/docker).

 We also provide some documentation about stack-considerations on our [project website](http://flagon.incubator.apache.org/docs/stack/).

 ## Modifying Source

-You may wish to modify UserALE.js to suite your needs.
-After making modification to [UserALE.js src](https://github.com/apache/flagon-useralejs/tree/master/src), you will need to rebuild the UserALE.js script (and run tests).
+You may wish to modify UserALE to suite your needs.
+After making modification to [UserALE src](https://github.com/apache/flagon-useralejs/tree/master/src), you will need to rebuild the UserALE script (and run tests).

-To (re)build UserALE.js:
+To (re)build UserALE:

 ```
 npm run build
 ```

-To run UserALE.js unit tests:
+To run UserALE unit tests:
 ```
 npm run test
 ```